jns0987654321/BoilerPlate/README.md

 # BoilerPlate
-Boilerplate code for: HTML and soon others
+Boilerplate code for: HTML and CSS.